-Part D benefits are provided by private insurance companies.
-There are more than 25 different plans to choose from in Vermont.
-The plans have different coverage and charge different premiums and deductibles, so you need to compare the plans and choose one that works best for you.
+Part D plans are sold by private insurance companies.
+There are many different plans to choose from in Vermont.
+The plans charge different premiums and deductibles and cover different prescriptions.
+You need to compare the plans and choose one that works best for you.
 More information can be found at Medicare.gov.

 Need help choosing a Part D plan?